Rachel Chua

 About me

 Recent academic work includes a research guide, published in collaboration with Adam Matthew Digital (Sage Publishing), on working with Church missionary sources.
-Other work has analysed the historical narratives of travel writing, focusing on the travelogues of Euro-American women traveling through the Qing empire in the nineteenth and twentieth centuries.
+Other work has analysed the historical narratives of travel writing, focusing on the travelogues of Euro-American women travelling through the Qing empire in the nineteenth and twentieth centuries.
 She has previously worked as a lawyer and is very interested in all forms of socio-legal history, gender history, and decolonisation discourses.

 Expertise Details